 Super opportunities for couples

 Your super balance can be closely tied to your working pattern.
-And working part-time, taking time off to have and raise children, study, take a career break or recover from an illness can leave your super looking deflated.
-The super system offers a couple of ways for couples to build for the future together.
+And working part-time, taking time off to have and raise children, study, take a career break or recover from an illness can leave your super looking under-nourished.
+The super system offers a few ways for couples to build for the future together.

 Spouse contribution splitting

-Spouse contribution splitting is done once a year after the financial year.
-You’re effectively moving your employer super contributions to your partner’s super.
+Spouse contribution splitting can be done once a year after the financial year.
+You’re effectively moving a portion of your employer super contributions to your partner’s super account.
 To request spouse contribution splitting you need to complete the Contribution splitting form.